How we are helping

 Objective 2: Investing in nation building infrastructure

 Construction and maintenance of infrastructure to support human development and foster commerce and trade is consistent with Australia’s strategic interests.
 Investing in infrastructure promotes economic growth and facilitates trade.
-Australia is supporting the redevelopment of Nauru hospital and improvements to power generation and water supply, which will deliver aid for trade benefits.
+Australia is supporting the redevelopment of Nauru hospital and infrastructure, for example, and improvements to power generation and water supply, which will deliver aid for trade benefits.